FH-DEV1/Bing-GPT-VOICE-CHAT/README.md

 # PI-VOICE-CHAT
-Pi voice-chat pretty much describes itself : it is a voice assistant that interacts with Bing AI wich is basically an up-to-date version of Chat-GPT.
+Bing/GPT voice-chat pretty much describes itself : it is a voice assistant that interacts with Bing AI wich is basically an up-to-date version of Chat-GPT.
 The wake word is "egg" and default language is french.
 ## Installation
 Clone this repo using :
 ```bash